JonnyMarx98/COMP210_3_journal/README.md

 that the participants didn't need to know beforehand how to use the HMD, this shows that they are very intuative.

-## Exploitation of Heuristics for Virtual Environments
+## Exploitation of heuristics for virtual environments

+## Investigating the balance between virtuality and reality in mobile mixed reality UI design: user perception of an augmented city

+## Homuncular Flexibility in Virtual Reality.

+## (Re-)examination of multimodal augmented reality

+## Real Virtuality: A Code of Ethical Conduct.
+Recommendations for Good Scientific Practice and the Consumers of VR-Technology